HabitatFramework/UserGuide/menus/menus.rst

 About
 -----

-Displays the current version of the HLU Tool and the user's id and name.
+Displays the current version of the HLU Tool and the current user's id and name.